Jeff Steiner's Americans in France.

 Most post offices are open from 8 am to 5 pm; in smaller towns and villages some might be closed for lunch - 12 pm to 2 pm.

-One nice thing about post offices in France is that most have automated stamp machines marked Affranchissment that allow you to buy your postage without having to stand in line or mumble through in French - these machines let you chose your language, weigh your letter or package and then print out a stamp - but they only accept coins.
+One nice thing about post offices in France is that most have automated stamp machines marked Affranchissment, that allow you to buy your postage without having to stand in line or mumble through in French.
+These machines let you chose your language, weigh your letter or package and then print out a stamp.

 Most post offices will also have signs in the entranceway that tell you when their busiest time is.